Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - Much like how the brain has different mechanisms to tell time prospectively and retrospectively, we've developed different ways to tell times backwards and forwards.
 - This chapter recounts the history of clock development.
 - One of the main ways for telling time backwards is radiodating.
-- Radiodating: using the current amount of a radioactive element and its half life to work out when that organism/item was created.
+- *Radiodating*: using the current amount of a radioactive element and its half life to work out when that organism/item was created.
 - This was used to settle the debate on whether new neurons are created in adult human brains.
 - If new neurons are created, then we'd expect them to pick up more carbon 14 isotopes and that's exactly what we see in dead brains.
 - Carbon 14 is used as the measure because nuclear bombs release it and it’s picked up by organisms.
 So if new neurons aren’t created, then we wouldn’t see any carbon 14 in a dead person’s brain.